Juan-d12/Cumple-app/README.md

 # Cumple-app
-An android app to remember birthdays in due time
+An android app to remember birthdays in due time (still on development)